 2. Fluval C Power Filter

-The Fluval C3 hang on back aquarium filter was designed to deliver premium water quality.
+The Fluval C3 hang-on-back aquarium filter was designed to deliver premium water quality.
 It includes a revolutionary five-stage filtration technology that has one chemical, two mechanical as well as two biological stages.
 Obviously, the final results are spectacular.
 It also has a modular design for better performance and maintenance.
+Here you can find the Fluval C Power Filter!

 - Sophisticated filtration technology for optimal results